The best Asian Appetisers for a party, whether it be Game Day/ Super Bowl Sunday Christmas, Lunar New Year and Thanksgiving!

 Note: for more Taiwanese dishes, click here.

-Note: If you don't have shaoxing wine, feel free to use dry sherry as a substitute.
+Note: If you don't have shaoxing wine, feel free to use dry sherry or 1 of these ingredients as a substitute.

 Vietnamese Spring Rolls